Stroudlo/stroudlo.github.io/_posts/2020-02-28-sample-markdown.md

 author: Logan Stroud
 ---

-With a good development team,fast design,and good features,we can promise a flawless and fun experience without compromises
+With a talanted development team,smart design,and cutting edge features,we can promise a flawless and fun experience without compromises